SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ErrorHandling.rst

-If the deposited amount can cover the cost of the item, the price is deducted from the deposited amount, the count of the stock of the item is decremented in the inventory, and the function returns the requested item.
+If the deposited amount can cover the cost of the item, the price is deducted from the deposited amount, the count of the stock of the item is decremented in the inventory, and the requested item is dispensed.
 Otherwise, the outstanding balance is calculated and used as an associated value for the thrown ``InsufficientFunds`` error.
 Because a ``throw`` statement immediately transfers program control,